ranvel/clonefile-dedup/readme.md

 1. Run `clonefile-index.py` which will create an `index.sqlite` database with all of the files and chksums at the scriptroot.
 2. Run `clonefile-dedup.py` which will copy the first instance of a file to all of the other instances using the 'clonefile' syscall.
 This isn't a link but an APFS reference to the same data on the drive that is used by a file with that chksum.
 3. (optional) Run `clonefile-verify.py` to verify that the files bear the same chksum after as they did before the process.
-If you use Spotlight on this drive, it will definitely display an error on these files.
+If you use Spotlight on this drive, it will definitely display an error on the Spotlight metadata files.

 Let me know how it works out for you!
 Twitter: @ranvel